awsaavedra/awsaavedra.github.io/_posts/2019-09-08-ultralearning.md

 ## What about Talent?

-It exists and of course it matters sometimes, but it's clearer now more than ever that methods and drive mean a lot more than previously thought in many places.
+It exists and of course it matters, but it's clearer now more than ever that methods and drive mean a lot more than previously thought in many places.
 Most people don't say "wow, that persons memory is so good because of talent" at the memory expert contests--we all know it is training.
 No one seems to fully know the